how football endorsement deals are done

 Financial terms

 On the other hand, Cougar are offering him a shorter 3 year deal and a lower fixed retainer.
-However, Cougar are also offering a wide range of very generous bonuses if Reevaldo is selected to play for Brazil, plays in a Copa América or even the World Cup, and if – as expected – Kings Cross United win the league or any of the domestic or European cup competitions.
+However, Cougar are also offering a wide range of very generous bonuses if Reevaldo is selected to play for Brazil, plays in a Copa América or even the World Cup, and if – as expected – his club win the league or any of the domestic or European cup competitions.
 They are also offering fantastic bonuses linked to the size of Reevaldo’s social media following and if it can be shown that his Cougar endorsements result in an increase in sales of Cougar products during the term of the contract.
 Jaco thinks that, if all goes well, Reevaldo could end up being one of the wealthiest players in the country from endorsing the Cougar brand!

 The endorsements